-Re-fit shading ring, glass and bezel to the front of the tacho.
+Re-fit shading ring, glass and bezel.
 If the bezel gasket is damaged or worn you can replace it with foam rubber cord (cut cord to length and join with superglue).

 If there are any exposed holes in the rear of the case you can seal these with metallic tape.